 Google AdWords and the rise of mobile ads

-As the leading SEM platform, Google AdWords is obviously conscious of emerging trends and willing to provide mobile-interested advertisers with a complete arsenal of tools, in order to maximize their exposure and hopefully their profit.
+As the leading SEM platform, Google Ads is obviously conscious of emerging trends and willing to provide mobile-interested advertizers with a complete arsenal of tools, in order to maximize their exposure and hopefully their profit.

-Until recently, you had the opportunity to run an AdWords campaign on multiple devices types and offer a mobile-friendly declination of your ads to mobile users.
-This was great and quite useful, but earlier this year, we have witnessed the emergence of mobile specific improvements.
-Those changes were announced at the recent Google Performance Summit, late May 2016:
+Until recently, you had the opportunity to run an Ads campaign on multiple device types and offer a mobile-friendly declination of your ads to mobile users.
+This was great and quite useful, but earlier this year, we witnessed the emergence of mobile-specific improvements.

 Individual device bid adjustments are coming!
 Yes, you will now be able to bid on Mobile only.
 This is a massive change as it allows for more granular and efficient bidding, based on the device type.